 What factors affect speed when traveling?

--- Drag from air or water (e.g. wind resistance), moving air or water (wind, current, or waves)
+Drag from air or water (e.g. wind resistance), moving air or water (wind, current,

 -- Gravity, magnetism and friction.